-- 2. Wear safety gear appropriate to the kind of riding you plan to do. - Don't ride alone in remote areas.
-Even when riding with others, make sure that someone knows where you're going and when you expect to be back.

-- 4. Always take along some kind of identification, so that people know who you are in case of an accident; and take along some cash for food, a cool drink or an emergency phone call.
-5. Yield right of way to pedestrians and animals.
+- 2. Wear safety gear appropriate to the kind of riding you plan to do. - 3.
+Don't ride alone in remote areas.
+Even when riding with others, make sure that someone knows where you're going and when you expect to be back. - 4.
+Always take along some kind of identification, so that people know who you are in case of a crash; and take along some cash for food, a cool drink or an emergency phone call. - 5.
+Yield right of way to pedestrians and animals.
 Ride in a way that does not frighten or endanger them, and give them enough room so that their unexpected moves don't endanger you. - 6.
 Be prepared.
-If something goes wrong while you're riding off-road, help may not be close. - 7.
-Before you attempt to jump, do stunt riding or race with your bike despite our advice not to, read and understand Section 2.F.
+If something goes wrong while you're riding off-road, help may not be close. - Before you attempt to jump, do stunt riding or race with your bike, read and understand Page 24, Section 2: "Safety", subsection F: "Extreme, Stunt or Competition riding".

-Off Road respect
+Off-Road Respect

 Obey the local laws regulating where and how you can ride off-road, and respect private property.
-You may be sharing the trail with others - hikers, equestrians, other cyclists.
+You may be sharing the trail with others - hikers, trail runners, equestrians and other cyclists.
 Respect their rights.
 Stay on the designated trail.
 Don't contribute to erosion by riding in mud or with unnecessary sliding.
 Don't disturb the ecosystem by cutting your own trail or shortcut through vegetation or streams.
 It is your responsibility to minimize your impact on the environment.
 Leave things as you found them; and always take out everything you brought in.

-D. Wet Weather Riding
+D. Wet-Weather Riding

 Wet weather impairs traction, braking and visibility, both for the bicyclist and for other vehicles sharing the road.
-The risk of an accident is dramatically increased in wet conditions.
+The risk of a crash is dramatically increased in wet conditions.

 Under wet conditions, the stopping power of your brakes (as well as the brakes of other vehicles sharing the road) is dramatically reduced and your tires don't grip nearly as well.
 This makes it harder to control speed and easier to lose control.
 To make sure that you can slow down and stop safely in wet conditions, ride more slowly and apply your brakes earlier and more gradually than you would under normal, dry conditions.
-See also Section 4.C.
+Also refer to Page 39, Section 4: "Tech", subsection C: "Brakes".